zebresel-com/mongodm/README.md

 ###Define your own localisation for validation

-First step is to create a language file in your application.
+First step is to create a language file in your application (skip if you want to use the english defaults).
 This is necessary for document validation which is always processed.
 The following entrys are all keys which are currently used.
 If one of the keys is not defined the output will be the key itself.
 In the next step you have to specify a translation map when creating a database connection.